 There's a huge wealth of data and information to be gained from pre-employment personality testing.
 Especially in these areas:

-As important as fulfilling the requirements of the role itself is the ability for your chosen hire to immerse themselves into the ethos, values and culture of the company.
-Not only is this crucial for day-to-day harmony, it's also beneficial for retention (which in itself is important for reducing hiring-associated costs).
+As important as fulfilling the requirements of the role itself is the ability of your chosen hire to immerse themselves into the ethos, values, and culture of the company.
+Not only is this crucial for day-to-day harmony, but it's also beneficial for retention (which in itself is important for reducing hiring-associated costs).

 The right pre-employment personality test can help you to determine whether a candidate is likely to be a good cultural fit for your organisation, or the organisation you're hiring for.
 It can even help you make decisions on a very granular level, such as whether someone is likely to work well within the smaller team you're hiring them into.

 Knowing how someone is likely to react to conflict or common workplace issues, in advance of hiring them, can be helpful in heading off any potential issues and trying to build balanced, harmonious teams.